khalil-ghali/chat-with-pdf/README.md

   2. Enter your API key.(Only if you chose the premium version.
 Key is not needed in the free version)
   3. Ask questions using any language you prefer.
   4. Get detailed, AI-generated answers also in the language you asked your question in.
 Isn´t that amazing :)
   5. Enjoy a smarter way to read PDFs!
+## Please Note that if you have a CUDA compatible graphic card, your app will run on GPU for faster processing, if you don't have it that's fine It will run on you CPU but a little slower.